-2.2 Product Delivery
+3.2 Product Delivery

 When the Crypto Officer receives the appliance, the Crypto Officer must check the appliance's case for any evidence of physical tampering.
-Special protective screw cover "cans" are attached over two screws on the back of the appliance.
-These "cans" would be damaged if the appliance's case has been opened.
-Verify that the "cans" are attached to the appliance and that they are not damaged.
+The Crypto Officer should verify that the Tamper Evident cans are attached to the appliance and that they are not damaged.